- For anyone who doesn't like Mineta in the original, he gets prime Butt-Monkey status here, getting ragged on by everyone from Bakugo to Endeavor.

 - He actually takes the time to redesign his costume to make the collar flare wider and the neckline drop much lower.

 - As a hostage in a class exercise, he defiantly tells Kirishima that while his body will be tied, Kirishima can never tie down his heart.
-Kirishima imemdiatly accepts this as a challenge.
+Kirishima immediately accepts this as a challenge.

-- One of his charismatic bouts has his drastically flirt with Yaoyorozo while she's his hostage.
-The second it passes, he slams his head into a wall and knocks him out cold, leaving poor Yaoyorozo both flustered and confused.
+- One of his charismatic bouts has him dramatically flirt with Yaoyorozo while she's his hostage.
+The second it passes, he slams his head into a wall and knocks himself out cold, leaving poor Yaoyorozo both flustered and confused.

 - Rather than actually fighting Bakugo, Midoriya confronts him with various embarrassing pictures and threatens to show them to his friends.
-These include his face just before he sneezed, a time he wore unmatching shoes, and [[Callback the time he dressed as a bumblebee in chapter 63 of Smash]].
+These include his face just before he sneezed, a time he wore unmatching shoes, and the time he dressed as a bumblebee in chapter 63 of Smash.